-Improvement percentage is the ratio of positive change from one number to a higher number as expressed by a percentage.
-Workers in fields such as accounting and finance use improvement percentage to measure increases in income, profit or expenses, while athletes might use improvement percentage to measure increased speed, endurance or weightlifting ability.
-With or without a calculator, understanding how to calculate this measure of growth helps with evaluating performance across any sector or project.
+Improvement percentage is the ratio of positive change from one number to a higher number, as expressed by a percentage.
+Accountants use improvement percentage to measure increases in income, profit and expenses.
+Athletes use improvement percentage to measure increased speed, endurance and weightlifting ability.
+With or without a calculator, understanding how to calculate this measure of growth helps you evaluate performance across any sector or project.

 Determine the two base numbers you will compare.
-For instance, if comparing income from one month to the next, have those numbers ready to use in the ratio.
-The first number is the base number against which you will judge the improvement of the second number.
+For instance, if comparing income from one month to the next, record both month's income.
+The first number is the base number against which to judge the improvement of the second number.

 Subtract the first number from the second number.
-Using income as an example, if comparing a $400 income in one month to a $500 income in the second, subtract $400 from $500 to get $100.
+For example, if comparing a $400 income in one month to a $500 income in the second, subtract work out

 Divide the result from Step 2 by the first number.
-Using the same example for income, divide 100 by 400, getting a result of 0.25.
+Using the same example for income, work out